lamak-shahiwala/bubbles-web3-agent/README.md

 ## Future Plans

+- improve system prompt!!
 - deploying contracts to testnet
-- make the chat interface and database connection to store the change and let user improve his web3 app just by interacting with the agent "Bubbles"
+- database connection to store the change

 ## Thankyou for showing interest